 One of the major upgrades to the iPhone 15 camera system is the 48MP main lens similar to the Pro line.
 However, by default, this camera will take 24MP photos to save memory.
 So below will be how you can enable high-resolution shooting on the device.

-The 48MP camera was first introduced by Apple on the iPhone 14 Pro and Pro Max, along with the ability to take ProRAW photos while the regular iPhone 14 still uses a 12MP main lens.
-But this year, all iPhone 15 Series models are equipped with high-resolution main cameras, with the Pro and Pro Max versions being able to take ProRAW photos, while the new 48MP HEIF Max shooting mode is available on all models.
+The 48MP camera was first introduced by Apple on the iPhone 14 Pro and Pro Max, along with the ability to shoot ProRAW photos while the regular iPhone 14 still uses a 12MP main lens.
+But this year, all iPhone 15 Series models are equipped with a high-resolution main camera, only the Pro and Pro Max versions can shoot ProRAW photos, the remaining 48MP HEIF Max shooting mode can be captured by all models.

 How to use the 48MP camera on iPhone 15